qbwc/qbwc/README.md

-QBWC lets your Rails 4 application talk to QuickBooks.
+QBWC lets your Rails 4 application talk to QuickBooks Desktop.

 ## Installation